If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Benji’s Tip: How to Spot Love Bombing

-• Are their words bigger than their actions?
+Are his promises bigger than his actions?

 Rick’s Last Word: What I Wish I’d Known